Trade-off between predictive performance and FDR control for high-dimensional Gaussian model selection: Trade-off between the PR and the FDR controls.

 For most applications, no canonical order of variables is available and our algorithm cannot be applied directly.
-We propose to generate candidate orders from random procedures to use our method in complete variable selection. \\ More precisely, we first study the robustness to variable order of our method (Subsection~\ref{robustness}) and provide some procedures to construct variable orders in practice (Subsection~\ref{random_collection}).
+We propose to generate candidate orders from random procedures to use our method when an ordering of the variables is not given a priori. \\ More precisely, we first study the robustness to variable ordering of our method (Subsection~\ref{robustness}) and provide some procedures to construct variable orders in practice (Subsection~\ref{random_collection}).
 Our algorithm~\ref{algo_FDR} is then applied from the generated rankings in Subsection~\ref{Comparaison_methods}.